milankovo/ida_export_scripts/README.md

 The plugin automatically exports all your script snippets to a Git repository when you close your IDA Pro project (saving is not required).

 ## Configuration
-- The plugin requires a Git repository to be initialized in the specified export directory.
-Users must set this up before using the plugin.
+- The plugin requires an existing folder to export scripts to.
+It will try initializing a new Git repository in this folder if it doesn't already exist.
 - To customize the Git repository path, edit the list inside the `find_existing_script_directory` function in the `export_to_git.py` file.
 You can specify multiple paths, and the plugin will use the first existing folder it finds.
 By default, the path is set to `~/Documents/ida scripts`.

 ## Requirements